 The informal communication network pattern takes the shape of a grapevine.
-Informal communication tends to treat the lines of informal grouping which would set the core skeleton of such communication network.
+Informal communication tends to treat the lines of the informal grouping which would set the core skeleton of such communication networks.

 Informal communication network